Lanr3waju/book-store-webpack/README.md

 - Service Worker
 - Workbox Plugin is used to precache necessary URLS to enable site to work offline, so as to make it a fully Progressive Web App

+- JEST
+- Unit tests and integrated automated tests are wriiten for the functions and classes using jest

 - CSS
   - Pseudo-selectors (hover; to add hover effect to certain elements)
   - Pseudo-elements